lionelbertaux/sensit_parser/README.md

 ## Usage as Scaleway serverless function

+*The current version does not push the data once parsed, it could be added in the future.*

 Deploying a serverless function is straigtforward.
-The current version does not push the data once parsed, it could be added in the future.

 1. Create a Namespace
 2. Create a function and choose Public or Private
 3. Select online editor / python3
 4. Paste the code in sensit_parser.py
 5. Wait for function to be ready

+*API example below are all using the fr-par region*

 ### Check function availability